Free Entitlement Funding Policy:

 Parents must confirm their eligibility for the 30 hours on their childcare service account.
 If eligible, they will receive a 30 hours 11 digit eligibility code.

-Alongside the 30 hours eligibility code, which is the child’s unique 11-digit number and original copies of documentation, Hopscotch Day Nursery must acquire written consent on the parent declaration form, from, or on behalf of, the parent to be able to receive confirmation and future notifications from the local authority of the validity of the parent’s 30 hours eligibility code.
+Alongside the eligibility code, which is the child’s unique 11-digit number and original copies of documentation, Hopscotch Day Nursery must acquire written consent on the parent declaration form, from, or on behalf of, the parent to be able to receive confirmation and future notifications from the local authority of the validity of the parent’s eligibility.

-Once Hopscotch Day Nursery has received written consent from the parent, we will then verify the 30 hours eligibility code with the local authority.
-The local authority will confirm the validity of 30 hours eligibility codes through the Eligibility Checking Service (ECS) to allow us to offer 30 hours places for eligible three- and four-year-olds.
+Once Hopscotch Day Nursery has received written consent from the parent, we will then verify the eligibility code.
+All codes must be checked through the Eligibility Checker to allow us to offer places and accept a child on to a place.

 If a parent fails to reapply for the extended 15 hours and loses the funding, they will be liable to pay for the additional hours at the current nursery hourly rate, make alternative arrangements or provide one months notice in writing to alter or cancel their place.